WYCodeBook/WYCodeBook.github.io/_javascript/console-log.md

 ---

-layout: post
+layout: collection
-title: "Javascript Console"
+title: "Console.log"
-date: 2018-06-20
-categories: JavaScript
-picture: /img/note_logo.png
+picture:
+description: What do console.log do?
 ---

 `console.log` is used to display content to the JavaScript console.